aimer63/fire/README.md

 - [Installation Guide](docs/install.md): Step-by-step instructions for installing firestarter from a GitHub release.
+- [Configuration Reference](docs/config.md): Detailed explanation of all configuration parameters.
 - [Usage Guide](docs/usage.md): How to install, configure, and run the simulation.
-- [Configuration Reference](docs/config.md): Detailed explanation of all configuration parameters.
+- [Results](docs/output.md): Detailed explanation of all outputs of the simulation.
 - [Monte Carlo Theory](docs/montecarlo.md): Mathematical background and simulation theory.

 ---